yeomfa/dotfiles/README.md

-# My bspwm config on github :cat:
+# My i3wm config on github :cat:

 :sparkles: This is a small setup for a minimal and beautiful environment in bspwm :sparkles: